A recently retired couple is walking hand-in-hand up a boardwalk on a beach in North Carolina.

 Retiring in North Carolina Pros and Cons

-Along with having a strong mix of diverse retirement communities, the benefits of retiring in North Carolina are plentiful.
-But while the perks certainly outweigh the bad, it’s important to take a look at some of the pros and cons of retiring in North Carolina.
+Along with an eclectic mix of retirement communities, the benefits of choosing the Tar Heel State are plentiful.
+But while the positives certainly outweigh the negatives, it’s important to take a look at some of the pros and cons of retiring in North Carolina.

-North Carolina is known for its low cost of living, compared to other states such as Virginia, Tennessee, Florida, and New York.
-And according to Best Places, the state's cost of living index of 91 is lower than the national average of 100.
+• Affordable Cost of Living: North Carolina is known for its low cost of living, compared to other retiree-popular states, including Virginia, Tennessee, Florida, and New York.
+And the state's cost of living score is 91 is lower than the national average index of 100 — good news for folks retiring in North Carolina.

 View of beachfront cottages built atop sand dunes in Nags Head, North Carolina, as seen from the water.

-The Best Places to Retire in NC
+The Best Places To Retire in NC

-1. Pine Knoll Shores, NC
+2. Pine Knoll Shores, NC

-2. Charlotte, NC
+3. Charlotte, NC

-4. Wilmington, NC
+4. Raleigh, NC

-5. St. James, NC
+5. Greensboro, NC

 6. Nags Head, NC